Azure

 standard Standard_D32ads_v6, Standard_D32ds_v6, Standard_F32s_v2, then D/F 16-vCPU fallbacks

-Native Windows and WSL2 use the smaller AWS Windows class scale.
-The default candidate families support Azure nested virtualization for WSL2:
+Native Windows and WSL2 amd64 use a smaller scale, and the default candidates support the nested virtualization WSL2 needs:

 standard Standard_D2ads_v6, Standard_D2ds_v6, Standard_D2ads_v5, Standard_D2ds_v5, then Standard_D2as_v6